n-elie/papercite/README.md

 ![The bibfilter command](https://ps.w.org/papercite/assets/screenshot-3.png)

 ## TODO list
-  * Support for the all in the bibliograpgy filter dropdown
+ * Impoving the settings page in the dashboard, using AJAX to fetch the formats listing
-  * Support the new citation styles in XML format
+ * Hability to Upload new CSL files directly to  the directory `papercite-data`
 ## Changelog

+### 0.6.0

+* CSL Support
+* Improved plugin settings page

 ### 0.5.20